blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    Only updated by schedulers upon reconfiguration.
 Read-only for launchers.

-.. path:: zuul/images/<image canonical name>/<image build uuid>
+.. path:: zuul/images/artifacts/<uuid>

-   Stores information about an image built in a Zuul job.
+   Stores information about an image build artifact.
+Each build job may produce any number of artifacts (each corresponding to an image+format).
+Information about each is stored here under a random uuid.

 .. path:: zuul/image-uploads/<image canonical name>/<image build uuid>/endpoint/<endpoint id>